Warning: package 'deSolve' was built under R version 4.3.1

 Simulation

-Since denim is a discrete time model, time step must be set to a small value for the result to closely follow that of deSolve.
+Since denim uses a discrete time approach, time step must be set to a small value for the result to closely follow that of deSolve (in this example, 0.01).

 mod <- sim(transitions = transitions,